-APS English earners come from diverse linguistic, educational and cultural backgrounds.
+APS English learners come from diverse linguistic, educational and cultural backgrounds.

-APS Population: 19% of APS students are ELs and receive ESOL/HILT services.
+APS Population: 19% of APS students are ELs and receive English Learner services.
 24% of elementary students and 14% of secondary students are ELs (2017-18 data)

 Country of Origin: APS students come from 146 countries, from every continent except Antarctica.